 We also plan to visit the summer palace of the Emirs of Bokhara, which is known as the 'Palace of Moon-like Stars'.
 Here, we will see the famous White Hall, which took 30 architects two years to construct.
-Finally, we will take in the Char Minar Mosque - the impressive entrance to a now-demolished madrassah, and wander the backstreets of the old town maybe stopping off at a
+Finally, we will take in the Char Minar Mosque - the impressive entrance to a now-demolished madrassah, and wander the backstreets of the old town maybe stopping off at a 'chaikhana', a local tea house.

-Accommodation: Hotel Mosque Baland (or similar)
+Hotel Mosque Baland (or similar)